zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/dbcontext-configuration.md

 # DbContext Configuration

-This article shows basic patterns for configuring a DbContext via a DbContextOptions to connect to a database using a specific EF Core provider and optional behaviors.
+This article shows basic patterns for configuring a `DbContext` via a `DbContextOptions` to connect to a database using a specific EF Core provider and optional behaviors.

 ## Design-time DbContext Configuration

-Some of the EF Core Tools commands such as the Migrations commands require a derived `DbContext` instance to be created at design time to gather details about the application's entity types and how they map to a database schema.
-In most cases, it is desirable that the DbContext thereby created is configured in a similar way to how it would be configured at run time.
+Some of the EF Core Tools commands such as the **Migrations** commands require a derived `DbContext` instance to be created at design time to gather details about the application's entity types and how they map to a database schema.

-There are various ways the tools try to create the DbContext:
+In most cases, it is desirable that the `DbContext` thereby created is configured in a similar way to how it would be configured at run time.
+There are various ways the tools try to create the `DbContext`:

-### From application services
+### From Application Services

 If your startup project uses the ASP.NET Core Web Host or .NET Core Generic Host, the tools try to obtain the `DbContext` object from the application's service provider.